West Bank Population 2020

 Until 1917, the West Bank was under the control of the Ottoman Empire.
 In 1920, the region was allocated to the British Mandate of Palestine, which lasted until 1947.
 After this, the area was designated as a proposed Arab state.
 One year later, the interim boundary was created between Israel and Jordan.
 Jordan ruled the West Bank through 1967.
 Later that year, the area was captured by Israel during the Six-Day War.
 The city did not release its claim on the area until the 1970s when ties were severed.

 The Palestinian Authority now controls about 11% of the area and has since the early 1990s.
-Israeli-Palestinian military controls 28% of the area, while the remained is under the control of Israel.
+The israeli-palestinian military controls 28% of the area, while the remained is under the control of Israel.

 West Bank Population Growth

 The cities included in the West Bank have grown over the years, with some being far more populous than others.
 As these cities are modernized and offer opportunities for employment, the population can only be expected to continue to grow.
-Figures from the 1990s through the 2000s show that the population has seen steady growth, with the number of Palestinians growing from almost 1 million in a 10-year period.
+Figures from the 1990s through the 2000s show that the population has seen steady growth, with the number of Palestinians increasing by almost 1 million in 10 years.